kairosity/mp2-tunnel-focus/testing.md

 ## deleteTask()
 __METHOD SUMMARY__: This method deletes a task both from the taskList object array and from the DOM list of tasks.

-__ISSUE 1:__ When I changed the connection between Task objects and their html representations from the task descriptions to the task ids, it led to the following bug: when a user deletes a task, it is removed from the html and the taskList array.
+__ISSUE 1:__ When I changed the connection between Task objects and their HTML representations from the task descriptions to the task ids, it led to the following bug: when a user deletes a task, it is removed from the HTML and the taskList array.
 Therefore when a new task in instantiated based on the length of the taskList array, it is most likely that there will be two tasks with the same id number in the array.
 Again this would completely break the application.

 __FIX 1:__ I fixed this by using two small for loops that run just after tasks are deleted.
 The first re-numbers the task object ids from 0 upwards: